OpenFeature .NET SDK

 Once you've added a provider as a dependency, it can be registered with OpenFeature like this:

 In some situations, it may be beneficial to register multiple providers in the same application.
-This is possible using named clients, which is covered in more detail below.
+This is possible using domains, which is covered in more detail below.

 Targeting